 McLin & Norman Davis

-McLin Hezikiah Davis was born in Tullahoma, Tennessee on September 12th, 1852.
-McLin was a local businessman in the area that had casual connections to Cascade Whisky as far back as 1870.
-At that time it was made by differently than it was today.
-It was produced by local farmers John F. Brown and F. E. Cunningham.
+McLin Hezikiah Davis was born in Tullahoma, Tennessee, on September 12th, 1852.
+McLin was a local businessman in the area who had only minor and casual connections to Cascade Whisky as far back as 1870.
+At that time, the spirit was made by local farmers John F. Brown and F. E. Cunningham.

-George A. Dickel, a successful Nashville merchant, created a wholesale company that bought barrels of whiskey directly from several regional distillers including Cascade and distributed them in barrels, jugs, and bottles to the public.
-As time went on, their purchases of whiskies used in rectifying became more and more centered around Cascade Whisky.
-George Dickel and his brother-in-law Victor Emmanuel “Manny” Shwab became the largest buyer and distributer of that whisky and found McLin then asked him to be a local partner in the town where the distillery was located.
+George Augustus Dickel, a successful Nashville merchant, created a wholesale company that bought barrels of whiskey directly from several regional distillers, including Cascade, and distributed them in barrels, jugs, and bottles to the public.
+As time went on, their purchases of whiskies used in rectifying became more and more centered around only Cascade Whisky.
+Dickel and his brother-in-law Victor Emmanuel “Manny” Shwab became the largest buyer and distributor of that whisky, and soon, McLin asked Dickel to be a local partner in the town where the distillery was located.

 Recognizing the popularity of the whiskey, Dickel and Shwab purchased a two-thirds interest in the distillery in 1878, and eventually George A. Dickel & Company became the sole distributor of the whiskey.
 The following year, the distillery would bring McLin Davis on board as a partner and made him their first Master Distiller.

-Davis is credited with the George A. Dickel with the very high corn, low rye recipe that is still used today with a Mash Bill: 84% Corn, 8% Rye and 8% Malted Barley.
-McLin would work for the company in many capacities for twenty year.
+Davis is credited for establishing George Dickel whiskey with a very high corn content, low-rye recipe that is still used today, having a mash bill of 84% corn, 8% rye, and 8% malted barley.
+McLin would work for the company in many capacities over a twenty-year career.

-George Dickel passed away in 1894 and McLin Davis died on the 1st of April, 1898 on a business trip to Battle Creek, Michigan at the young aged of only 45.
+George Dickel passed away in 1894, while McLin Davis died on April 1, 1898, while on a business trip to Battle Creek, Michigan, at the age of only 45.
 He is buried at the Oakwood Cemetery in Tullahoma, Coffee County, Tennessee.
-His son Norman Hezikiah Davis took over his father’s position but never really had the desire to work in a still house.
-He sold his shares inherited from his father to Shwab, who now owned 100% of the distillery.
+His son Norman Hezikiah Davis took over his father’s position, but never really had the drive to be a distiller.
+He subsequently sold his inherited shares of the company to his Uncle Shwab, who then owned 100% of the Distillery.

 Contributed by: Col. CRaig Duncan, Columbia, Tennessee